ampproject/amphtml/spec/amp-var-substitutions.md

 #### Timer Duration

-Provides the duration of the triggered timer since last start or interval in seconds.
+Provides the duration of the triggered timer since last start or interval in milliseconds.
 For timers stopped before a full interval completes, this will report the partial time.

 * **platform variable**: N/A
 * **amp-analytics variable**: `${timerDuration}`